-Nestled on the beach, this Podstrana hotel is within a 15-minute walk of Strozanac Marina and Strozanac Port.
-Znjan Beach and …More
+Nestled on the beach, this Lapad hotel is within 3 mi (5 km) of Lapad Beach, Onofrio's Fountain, and Franciscan Monastery …More

 The hotel itself is very nice, the staff was great.
 The restaurant downstairs is very, very good (we shared multiple appetizers and ordered room service later in the week.)
 The location is a bit out of the way, but it's certainly walkable to the harbor/palace (otherwise the taxi drivers get very "creative" with their routes, to the tune of 80-90 kuna.)
 Any request we had was attended to almost immediately as well.